ranky/media-bundle/README.md

 ## Advantages

-* Tested in projects with Symfony 5.4, ^6.0 and 7.0
+* Tested in projects with Symfony 5.4, ^6.0 and 7.0 (need to fix some deprecations)
 * Symfony form types for easy integration
 * EasyAdmin integration
 * TinyMCE integration